thoughtbot/laptop/CONTRIBUTING.md

 See above.
 Ideally, you can mix-and-match existing components to do most of the work, replacing only the `debian-package-update` and `debian-derivative-packages` components with your distro-specific files.
-It will probably be more work than than, but probably not much.
+It will probably be more work than that, but not much.